ISISComputingGroup/lewis-ess/README.rst

 Additional Documentation
 ------------------------

+Documentation can be found at `http://lewis.readthedocs.io/`.
-Documentation can be generated from the sources:
+It can also be generated from the sources:

 ::